SansGuidon/bookmarks/README.md

 * [oduwsdl/archivenow](https://github.com/oduwsdl/archivenow) - A Tool To Push Web Resources Into Web Archives
 * [redecentralize/alternative-internet](https://github.com/redecentralize/alternative-internet) - A collection of interesting networks and technology aiming at re-decentralizing the Internet.
 * [ArchiveBox/ArchiveBox](https://github.com/ArchiveBox/ArchiveBox) - 🗃 The open source self-hosted web archive.
 ArchiveBox is a powerful self-hosted internet archiving solution written in Python 3.
 You feed it URLs of pages you want to archive, and it saves them to disk in a variety of formats depending on the configuration and the content it detects.
+* [Good Reports](https://goodreports.com/) - There are alternatives to the toxic Big Tech monopolies, and it's important to make the right choices: both to have a better experience online, and to support the teams making superior tools.
+Good Reports was started in October 2020 to raise awareness about better online tools.

 # Procrastinating :pig2: :dog2:
 * [Random Hunt](https://randomhunt.com/) - Like StumbleUpon, but for Product Hunt.
 Meaning : best of products, one random product at a time